 Is There a Difference Between Traditional and Luxury Real Estate Marketing?

 The way that upscale property real estate agents handle and reach a client is much different than traditional agents.
 High-end real estate agents need to be prepared to offer a concierge service with high-end customer interaction to close the deal, and their brand needs to exude prestige and elegance.

 The Bottom Line

-Luxury real estate marketing involves well-placed ads and marketing messages that target high-end clients interested in luxury properties.
+An effective luxury real estate marketing plan involves well-placed ads and marketing messages that target high-end clients interested in luxury properties.
 Additionally, high-end customers need extra attention to build the confidence and trust required before a purchase or sale is made.